Fire Extinguisher Service, Sales & Training

 Restaurants and commercial kitchens often need a clearer conversation around Class K units, suppression systems, and actual hazard matching.

-New business or tenant improvement setup
+New business or remodel setup

 New spaces often need a first-time extinguisher plan that looks intentional and professional rather than improvised.